Thayer Reno

 To make the home more inviting for evening guests (and for us), we demo-ed the original brick walkway and replaced it with a brand new series of steps leading to the house...

-We also added lights to the steps, which is a nice touch
+We also added lights to the steps, which is a nice touch at night.

 New Roof